philtelco/philtelco.github.io/_posts/2022-11-08-port-forward-the-ata-from-the-glar300m16.md

 categories: openwrt ata router
 ---

-We may want to get into our router or ATA remotely so it is a good idea to port forward necessary ports to our WireGuard network.
+We may want to get into our router or ATA remotely so it is a good idea to port forward necessary ports to our VPN network.

 ## Setting an IP Reservation